 The Charities Act

-The Charities Act, enacted on Saturday 28 February, 2009, represents a very significant milestone for community and voluntary activity in Ireland.
+The Charities Act, enacted in February, 2009, represented a very significant milestone for community and voluntary activity in Ireland.

 The purpose of the Act is to reform the law relating to charities in order to ensure greater accountability and to protect against abuse of charitable status and fraud and to enhance public trust and confidence in charities and increase transparency in the sector.

 Key aspects of the Act provide for: